discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 - Suggested Boon Duration: `20%`.
 - Traits - Take <Trait name="Lasting Legacy"/>.
 - Increase boon duration if you notice downtime in <Boon name="Alacrity"/>.
-- If <Instability name="No Pain, No Gain"/> is present remember to take <Item id="33756"/> on Staff.
+- If <Instability name="No Pain, No Gain"/> is present remember to take <Item name="absorption" /> on Staff.
 </Boss>

 <Phase>